SafeExamBrowser/seb-server/docs/exam.rst

 Currently there are three other features that can be managed within the exam administration.

-- :ref:`examIndicators-label` Define indicators to measure values for each connected SEB client when an exam is running.
+- The feature :ref:`examIndicators-label` define indicators to measure values for each connected SEB client when an exam is running.
 And define thresholds for the indicators to show incidences.

 - :ref:`sebRestriction-label` If this feature is supported within the underling LMS of the exam, you are able to automatically